stabilaprotocol/documentation-en/docs/introduction/overview.md

 ```
  Note: You have to stop the running of the node, and then to run the data conversion script.

  If you do not want to stop the running of the node for too long, after node is shut down, you can copy leveldb's output-directory to the new directory, and then restart the node.
-Run DBConvert.jar in the previous directory of the new directory, and specify the parameters: `src_db_path`和`dst_db_path`.
+Run DBConvert.jar in the previous directory of the new directory, and specify the parameters: `src_db_path` and `dst_db_path`.

 Example:
 ```text